 That is as far as the chief priest gets before I interrupt him, tell him to stop using a vocabulary he doesn’t even understand and then I break into one of my solos called Simple Words.
 I was brilliant.
 To this day I am a bit disappointed that nobody managed to get a copy of that play into Stephen Spielberg’s hands.
 I would have been the next great child superstar.

 React: In all seriousness, all too often we act as though the only to come before God is “in all seriousness”.
-Whether we are Catholic, Orthodox, Episcopalian, Lutheran, Methodist, Baptist, or Pentecostal, we all have our own version of “reverent ceremony” by which we feel we must approach God.
-For some it might be incense and Gregorian chants.
+Whether we are Catholic, Orthodox, Episcopalian, Lutheran, Methodist, Baptist, or Pentecostal, we all have our own version of “reverent ceremony” by which we feel we must follow when approach God.
+For some that ceremony might be incense and Gregorian chants.
 For others, it is a rousing rendition of “A Mighty Fortress Is Our God”.
-Still others are certain that God will not hear our voices if we aren’t singing an abundant mix of Hillsong United and Jesus Culture.
-We start with a couple fast songs, work our way into those slower, soulful ones and then after a short moment of acapella, the drum beat coming back in ushers us all into His presence.
+Still others are certain that God will not hear our voices if we do not have a playlist of songs from Hillsong United and Jesus Culture.
+We start with a couple fast songs, work our way into those slower, soulful ones and then after a short moment of acapella, the drum beat comes back in ushers us all into His presence.

 We all have our own version of ceremony.
 It in itself is not necessarily a bad thing.
 I tend to struggle to remain focused during a service entirely in Latin.
 Others might be incredibly blessed by this and would consider something less formal so disrespectful that they simply cannot enter in.
 The problem isn’t with our ceremony or structure for worship.
 The problem comes in when we begin to worship the structure.
 We begin to think that this is how God must move.
 Any deviation from our recognized ceremony is irreligious.
 It is against this tendency that God speaks out through Isaiah, “When you come to worship me, who asked you to parade through my courts with all your ceremony?”